dotnet/maui/README.md

 ### Reporting Bugs

 We use [Bugzilla](https://bugzilla.xamarin.com/newbug) to track issues.
+If at all possible, please submit a [reproduction of your bug](https://gist.github.com/jassmith/92405c300e54a01dcc6d) along with your bug report.